My world shrunk to the point that the fear of having a panic attack was a dictating decision in nearly every facet of my life.

 R. Reid Wilson, PhD

-In the spring of 2017, I found myself in need of an opportunity to flex my therapy-honed mental muscles to try exposure therapy for panic disorder with agoraphobia.
+In the spring of 2017, I found myself in need of an opportunity to flex my therapy-honed mental muscles to try agoraphobia exposure therapy.
 Inspired by a long drive up and down the pine flanked corridor of Interstate 35N, I had reserved a campsite in a fit of self-efficacy and an imagined lust for woods.
 It wasn’t until a short time after I had confirmed our reservation that I noticed a rather balmy overnight low of 30 degrees was forecast for our adventure.

 My mind started to get anxious, even before we had begun the trip.
 How was I going to stay warm in a flimsy tent?
 But no matter.
 Our sleeping bags were rated for 30 degrees, and after all, there is no such thing as bad weather, only bad clothing.